-Three public hearings were held for the purpose of obtaining comment on the City of Minneapolis proposed 2022 City Budget including the 2022 Consolidated Plan Action Plan budget.
-The hearing dates were November 16, December 1, and December 8, 2021.
-A public hearing on the draft 2022 Consolidated Plan Action Plan was held on May 17, 2022.
+Three public hearings were held for the purpose of obtaining comment on the City of Minneapolis proposed 2023 City Budget including the 2023 Consolidated Plan Action Plan budget.
+The hearing dates were November 10, November 15, and December 6, 2022.